In the Spotlight

 Please join us in welcoming Dr. Loredana Polezzi to Stony Brook University and the Center for Italian Studies.

 Our usual way of keeping you informed of the activities, programs and news about the Center for Italian Studies has been affected by how the University has had to address the Coronavirus pandemic.
-By this time we should have issued a newsletter announcing a calendar of events for both the fall and spring terms, 2020-21, but the challenges of trying to conform to University guidelines and protocols have made it difficult to plan our events in traditional and timely ways.

 We will try to keep our web page up to date so that you are informed about how we are actively developing the programs you have come to expect from the Center.